 Some say juicing is bad.
 That is nonsense.
 Think about it, why would having pure vitamins and minerals freshly extracted from your vegetables and fruits would be wrong?

-The Two Factors that fed the miss-conception that Juicing is Actually Bad for you: Sugar and Fiber
+The Two Factors that fed the miss-conception that Juicing is Bad for you: Sugar and Fiber

 - Sugar: yes, if you juice five to ten fruits in your morning individual glass, you are probably getting way more sugar than what your body needs, especially if you are living with diabetes or struggling with weight gain.
-Instead, try adding two fruits to your juice combined with vegetables such as celery, kale, and spinach.
+Instead, try adding two fruits to your juice combined with celery and leafy greens like kale and spinach.

 - Fiber: yes, we need fiber and having it from our veggies is a great way to stay healthy and aid our digestive tract's health.
 Fruit and vegetable juices are not intended to be used as meal replacements.
 Your meals should always include a fair amount of fiber to facilitate your bowel movements, amongst other functions.

 What fruit juice is good for you

-We should always watch out the amount of sugar we introduce to our body, whatever the source is.
+We should always watch out for the amount of sugar we introduce to our bodies, whatever the source is.
 Fruit is no exception.
-That is one of the reasons we balance our juice glass with vegetables that are lower in calories and sugars and high in minerals.
+That is why we balance our juice glass with vegetables that are lower in calories and sugars and high in minerals.

 As a rule of thumb, we use one fruit for every two to three vegetables.

-- Spinach: great source of protein, green power, beta carotenes, and chlorophyll.
-It Will does not change the flavor of your juice.
+- Spinach: excellent source of protein, green power, beta carotenes, and chlorophyll.
+It Will not change the flavor of your juice.

-- Carrot: great source of beta-carotene and brings some sweetness to your juice.
+- Carrot: excellent source of beta-carotene and brings some sweetness to your juice.
 Check out this delicious carrot juice.

 - Cucumber: bring lots of water, great hydrating powers, and nurturing minerals.

 - Ginger: not a vegetable but a root.
 Not a fruit either.
-It adds great flavor and superpowers to your juice such as reducing inflammation and aiding digestion.
+Drinking juice with ginger adds excellent flavor and superpowers to your juice, such as reducing inflammation and aiding digestion.

-- Beetroot: adds sweetness and is a great source of folates.
-Great source of nutrients to aid your pre and post-workout routine.
+- Beetroot: adds sweetness and is an excellent source of folates—a great source of nutrients to aid your pre and post-workout routine.
 After a workout, consuming fruit and vegetable juice is a great way to replenish all the minerals lost while sweating!
 Use beet leaves as well!

 Is Juicing healthy for you?
-If you don't have the time or will to eat all these fruits and vegetables in the morning and don't want to rely on poorly processed chemicals on supplements, juicing may be an excellent way to add them to your diet.
+If you don't have the time or will to eat all these whole fruits and vegetables in the morning and don't want to rely on poorly processed chemicals on supplements, juicing may be an excellent way to add them to your diet.

-We are big fans of juicing since we really have experimented changes in our overall wellbeing and health.
-We start the day clean while nurturing our bodies and minds.
+We are big fans of juicing since we have experimented with changes in our overall wellbeing and health.
+So we start the day clean while nurturing our bodies and minds.

-The whole juicing routine is beautiful, takes minutes, and wellbeing not only comes from the nutrients themselves but from rewarding your mind and body with a daily ritual.
+A juice cleanse routine is beautiful, takes minutes, and well-being comes from the nutrients themselves and from rewarding your mind and body with a daily ritual.

 Nothing but healthy and self-love and self-care in a glass!

-I am not a fan of Beetroots but I love my Beetroot, Apple and Celery Juice which is perfect for pre and post workouts.
+I am not a fan of Beetroots, but I love my Beetroot, Apple, and Celery Juice, perfect for pre- and post-workouts.

-- Carrot, Apple and Celery Juice and its Benefits
+- Skin & Eye Health: Carrot, Apple, and Celery Juice and its Benefits

-- Morning Green Juice: the Ultimate ant-inflammatory and Weight Loss Celery Juice
+- Anti-inflammatory: Morning Green Juice: the Ultimate ant-inflammatory Juice

-How to choose a juicer can be tricky if you don't know what you are looking for or the differences between the ones available in the market.
+Choosing a juicer can be tricky if you don't know what you are looking for or the differences between those available in the market.

 Getting a proper juicer was something truly pivotal in our approach to our days.
 You can find two kinds of Juicers in the market.
 The ones that centrifugate the food and cold-pressed ones.
 We have tried both.

 This Cold-Press Juicer uses a different and simpler technology.
 It just smashes the fruits and veggies, meaning it is slower.
 Cold-pressed juices give you the maximum nutrient potential.
-If you don't mind spending a little more, I would buy this one; your juicing routine will be two minutes longer.
+If you don't mind spending a little more, I suggest buying this one; your juicing routine will be two minutes longer.
 No funny overheating smells in your juice.